ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/mint-your-first-token.md

 ## 📌 Prepare before you start

-1. First you need to have the [Tonhub](https://ton.app/wallets/tonhub-wallet) / [Tonkeeper](https://ton.app/wallets/tonkeeper) wallet or [Chrome extension](https://ton.app/wallets/chrome-plugin) or any other supported on the service.
+1. First you need to have the [Tonhub](https://ton.app/wallets/tonhub-wallet) / [Tonkeeper](https://ton.app/wallets/tonkeeper) wallet, [Chrome extension](https://ton.app/wallets/chrome-plugin) or any other supported on the service.
-2. You must have on your balance more than 0.25 Toncoin + funds to cover the blockchain commission.
+2. You must have more than 0.25 Toncoin on your balance plus additional funds to cover the blockchain commission.

 :::tip Starter tip
- ~0.5 TON is definitely enough for this tutorial.
+ ~0.5 TON should be enough for this tutorial.
 :::